-10 dead, many injured as building falls after cylinder blow
+12 dead, many injured as building falls after cylinder blow

-Lucknow, Oct 14: At least 10 people died and several others were injuredafter a two-storey building collapsed following a cylinder blast at a home in Uttar Pradesh's Mohammadabad, Mau.
+Lucknow, Oct 14: At least 12 people died and several others were injured after a two-storey building collapsed following a cylinder blast at a home in Uttar Pradesh's Mohammadabad, Mau.
 Many are still believed to be trapped.

+Initial reports say the explosion in UP's Mau occurred due to cylinder blast.
+The house soon caught fire after the blast, following which the locals rushed for the rescue operation.

 "At least 10 feared dead in blast at a house in UP's Mau district," Additional Chief Secretary Awanish Awasthi was quoted as saying by PTI.